 - All converters: This list populates automatically using your conversion tracking tag and includes “Anyone who converted on your website”.
 If you haven't set up conversion tracking, this list will be empty.

 - Google Ads optimized list: This is a combination list, made up of multiple audiences from available audience sources into a single remarketing list.
 To create this list, you'll need to connect at least 1 data source in the Audience sources page.

 Remarketing list rules

 With rules, you can create as many lists as you want without having to add more tags to your website or app.
-It’s a best practice to start with the lists that are automatically created for you.
-You can also use the list rules to personalize your lists.
+It’s a best practice to start with the lists that are automatically created for you, but if you’d like to personalize your list, you can use the list rules.
 Keep in mind that only lists with more than 100 active users will be eligible to run ads.
-Having many granular lists may not be effective if you spread your audience too thin for any list to be eligible for running ads since those lists may not meet the minimum requirements.
+Creating many granular lists may not be eligible to run as they may not meet the minimum requirements.

 The dynamic remarketing event snippet lets you send custom parameters that you can use to create your remarketing lists.